Then there were 5: Mississippi group narrows flag options

 Four of the designs chosen Tuesday are mostly or entirely red, white and blue.
 One has a stylized white magnolia tree on a blue background.
 Most have stars representing Mississippi as the 20th state.
 Each includes one star made of five diamond shapes that reflect the state’s Choctaw heritage.

-The five final designs will be sewn and flown.
+The five final designs will be manufactured.
 Commissioners hold their next meeting Aug.
 25, and those flags will be hoisted outside the Old Capitol in downtown Jackson.

 The Old Capitol is now a museum but was still the statehouse in 1894, when white supremacists in the Mississippi Legislature adopted a state flag with the Confederate battle emblem in the upper left corner.
 That vote reflected the backlash against political power African Americans briefly gained during Reconstruction.